Aliases for PIGS Gene

 External Ids for PIGS Gene

 This gene encodes a protein that is involved in GPI-anchor biosynthesis.
 The glycosylphosphatidylinositol (GPI) anchor is a glycolipid found on many blood cells and serves to anchor proteins to the cell surface.
 This gene encodes an essential component of the multisubunit enzyme, GPI transamidase.
 GPI transamidase mediates GPI anchoring in the endoplasmic reticulum, by catalyzing the transfer of fully assembled GPI units to proteins. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PIGS Gene

 PIGS (Phosphatidylinositol Glycan Anchor Biosynthesis Class S) is a Protein Coding gene.
-Among its related pathways are Glycosylphosphatidylinositol (GPI)-anchor biosynthesis and Metabolism of proteins.
+Among its related pathways are Glycosylphosphatidylinositol (GPI)-anchor biosynthesis and Metabolism.
 GO annotations related to this gene include GPI-anchor transamidase activity.

 UniProtKB/Swiss-Prot for PIGS Gene

 Component of the GPI transamidase complex.
 Essential for transfer of GPI to proteins, particularly for formation of carbonyl intermediates.